lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

 >
 >If more than 20 assets are selected for download, the **[!UICONTROL Download]** dialog is skipped and all the renditions accessible to the user excluding the dynamic renditions are directly downloaded in a zip folder.
 >
->The same behaviour is followed while downloading folders containing assets and collections.
+>The same behaviour is followed while downloading the folders containing assets and collections.
 The accessible renditions exluding the dynamic renditions are directly downloaded in a zip folder.

 >[!NOTE]
 >